flutter/website/src/testing/code-debugging.md

 {{site.alert.end}}

-To perform custom performance traces and measure wall/CPU time of arbitrary segments of Dart code like Android does with [systrace][], use `dart:developer` [Timeline][] utilities.
+To perform custom performance traces and measure wall or CPU time of arbitrary segments of Dart code like Android does with [systrace][], use `dart:developer` [Timeline][] utilities.

 1. Open your source code.
-1. Wrap the code you want to measure.
+1. Wrap the code you want to measure in `Timeline` methods.

     <?code-excerpt "lib/perf_trace.dart"?>
     ```dart